 Day two will continue with a case study on key considerations to keep in mind when building a trade monitoring program, and look at how to reduce costs and gain operational efficiency.
 Data will be looked at, with an overview of the various options available.
 The course finishes with a discussion on trade surveillance vs eComm surveillance and how these interact.

-- How MiFID and MAR are important for commodity market participants in the US and how to leverage on bank experiences
+- What MiFID II and MAR mean for commodity market participants and how to leverage on banks experiences

 - The growing role of compliance within trade surveillance and how to monitor, report and improve your frameworks

 - Best practice approaches to data strategies for capture, centralization and automation through various system options

 - How technology is disrupting the energy market and a look at some of these disruptors including cyber and cloud based systems

 - Fundamentals of renewable energy and behaviours, along with a look at climate risk as a driver for lending decisions